TSE buffer

 TSE or Tris/Saline/EDTA, is a buffer solution containing a mixture of Tris base, Sodium chloride and EDTA.

 In molecular biology, TSE buffers are often used in procedures involving nucleic acids.
 Tris-acid solutions are effective buffers for slightly basic conditions, which keep DNA deprotonated and soluble in water.
-The concentration of tris in the solution is kept near 25 mM.
+The concentration of Tris (tris(hydroxymethyl)aminomethane) in the solution is kept near 25 mM.
 EDTA is a chelator of divalent cations, particularly of magnesium (Mg^{2+}).
-As these ions are necessary co-factors for many enzymes, including contaminant nucleases, the role of the EDTA is to protect the nucleic acids against enzymatic degradation.
-But since Mg^{2+} is also a co-factor for many useful DNA-modifying enzymes such as restriction enzymes and DNA polymerases, its concentration in TSE buffers is generally kept low (typically at around 2.5 mM).
-The sodium chloride is generally kept at a concentration of 0.05 M.
+As these ions are necessary cofactors for many enzymes, including contaminant nucleases, EDTA protects nucleic acids against enzymatic degradation.
+But since Mg^{2+} is also a cofactor for many useful DNA-modifying enzymes such as restriction enzymes and DNA polymerases, its concentration in TSE buffers is generally kept low (typically at around 2.5 mM).
+Sodium chloride, used as a background electrolyte to maintain a constant ionic strength and osmotic pressure, is generally kept at a concentration of 50 mM.